Therapy with Steve Vinay Gunther:

 If after attempting through a few of the above means, if none of these mediums is working at a sufficient level of quality, then we can agree to reschedule the session.

-Gestalt therapy does not work in a pre programmed way.
+Gestalt therapy does not work in a pre-programmed way.
 The subject of the session may arise out of a topic you bring, or something that I suggest.
 It may also be something that arises in the course of the process.
-If there is something very specific that is important for you to be addressed in the session, please make this eplicit.
+If there is something very specific that is important for you to be addressed in the session, please make this explicit.

 I am committed to the professional code of ethics of the associations I belong to.
-The EAGT code of ethics can be looked up online at:
+The EAGT code of ethics can be looked up online here.

 I hold myself accountable to this code, and if I unwittingly contravene it in some way that you are aware of, please tell me.